Thursday, July 20, 2023

 Instructions

 Marinate the chicken.
 Place the chicken in a medium bowl.
 Place the tamari or soy sauce, wine or sherry, cornstarch, sesame oil, salt, and pepper in a small bowl and whisk until the cornstarch is dissolved.
-Drizzle 2 tablespoons of the mixture over the chicken and toss to combine; set the chicken aside.
+Drizzle mixture over the chicken and toss to combine; set the chicken aside.

 Make the sauce.
-Add the vinegar, sugar, and sambal to the remaining marinade and whisk until the sugar is dissolved; set this sauce aside.
+Add the vinegar, sugar, soy sauces, corn starch, sesame oil, MSG, and sambal to the remaining marinade and whisk until the sugar is dissolved; set this sauce aside.

 Stir-fry the vegetables and aromatics.
-Heat a flat-bottomed wok or large frying pan over medium-high heat until very hot (a flick of water should sizzle and evaporate right away), about 2 minutes.
-Drizzle in 1 tablespoon of the oil, add the bell peppers and celery, and season with salt.
+Drizzle in 1 tablespoon of the oil, add the bell peppers, onion, and celery, and season with salt.
 Stir-fry with a metal spatula until crisp-tender and browned in spots, about 4 minutes.

-Add the garlic and ginger and stir-fry until fragrant, about 30 seconds.
+When veg nearly cooked, add the scallion whites and jalapeno (if using) and cook briefly.
+Then add the broad bean sauce, chili bean sauce, garlic and ginger and stir-fry until fragrant, about 30 seconds.
 Transfer to a plate.

-Return the vegetables to the pan and stir-fry with the sauce.
+Return the chicken to the pan and stir-fry with the sauce.
 Add the reserved vegetables and peanuts to the pan.
-Re-whisk the reserved sauce and marinade left over from chicken to dissolve the cornstarch.
 Pour into the pan and stir-fry until the sauce thickens, is glossy, and evenly coats everything in the pan, about 1 minute more.
 Sprinkle with the scallions if using and serve immediately with rice.

 Storage: Leftovers can be refrigerated in an airtight container for up to 4 days.